Post-SCOTUS Staff Training Best Practices and Logistics

 Explore Toolkit Content

-ADC Sponsor Examples
+Collaborative Sponsor Examples

-A selective private institution in the South
+A selective private institution

 This institution typically conducts training in October before reading files in November.
 Trainings are usually half days with check-in points throughout the year.